AnushkaKundu/Ease-at-Office-App/README.md

-Ease at Office is a web app that helps professionals access news, quotes, weather, and a todo list in one place.
+Ease at Office is a web app that maintains professionals' information at a office.
+The app greets the user with a motivational quote, shows the weather, shows the important news headlines, and help him/her maintain a todo list.
 ## Tech Stack

 The app uses these technologies: